jamaldevsecops/Monitoring/Grafana/Alertmanager-Notification-Configuration.md

   resolve_timeout: 1m

 route:
-  receiver: "teams"
+  receiver: "msteams"
   group_by: ["alertname", "instance"]
-  group_wait: 30s
+  group_wait: 30s # Wait before sending the first notification (to allow grouping).
-  group_interval: 5m
+  group_interval: 5m # Minimum time between notification for the same group.
-  repeat_interval: 3h
+  repeat_interval: 3h # How often to resent if the alert is still firing.

 receivers:
   - name: "teams"